pnkjmndhl/coding-notes/git.md

+### introduction
-#### git is a free and open source distributed version control system that's responsible for everything GitHub related that happens locally on your computer.
+- git is a free and open source distributed version control system that's responsible for everything GitHub related that happens locally on your computer.

-### installation (happy)
+### installation
 `sudo apt-get install git-core`

 ## setting up